-- Dark spots of bed bug feces (take a damp rag and run it over the spot, if it smears it is likely a bed bug dropping, if it goes away or doesn’t smear, it probably is not)
+- Dark spots of bed bug feces about the size of a ball point pinhead (take a damp rag and run it over the spot, if it smears it is likely a bed bug dropping, if it goes away or doesn’t smear, it probably is not)

 - Seeing a live bed bug

 - Bed bug bites on your arms, legs, and other exposed areas of skin.
 Usually in rows of three or four

 - Eggs, shed bed bug skins, or dead bed bugs